Humaidu/material/intro-to-internet-of-things.md

 This is it - the beginning of project week and the final and most intense week in our programme.

-In this module, we build on all the work we've done in the past two weeks - advanced programming techniques, distributed calc using Web APIs, discrete eleconics, and the hardware course, and introduce the *Internet of Things*.
+In this module, we build on all the work we've done in the past two weeks - advanced programming techniques, distributed calc using Web APIs, discrete electronics, and the hardware course, and introduce the *Internet of Things*.

 IoT is really where the programming wheels hit the real-world road - it's what drives the Amazon Dash,